FoxHenderson/kalshi_vol_prediction/README.md

 # kalshi_vol_prediction
-Predicting the total event volume
+Predicting the total event volume for a Kalshi market